giusgad/pets.nvim/README.md

   }
 }
 ```

-### ❔ FAQ - if things don't work
+## ❔ FAQ - if something doesn't work

-- If the pet is not at the height you desire change the row option
+- If the pet is not at the height you desire change the `row` option (higher row means the pet is displayed lower on the screen)
-- If you're seeing a square around the pets, try setting avoid_statusline to true and/or winblend to 0.
+- If you're seeing a square around the pets, try setting `avoid_statusline` to `true`.
+If you're still seeing it
-    If this doesn't work then open an issue and I'll try to look into it when I can.
+    try setting `winblend` to 0 or using a custom highlight group as shown [above](#-Configuration).

 ## 🐾 Available pets